GSA/search-gov-website/about/updates/roadmap/FY22Q3-roadmap.md

   * We are taking steps to bolster our system's resiliance and reliability.
 * **Security and Logging Improvements**
   * We are adding additional defenses to protect our system from attack, and ways to better visualize incoming traffic.
-* **New Developer Onboarding**
-  * We are onboarding additional developers in support of our FY 22 upcoming projects

 ### Next